Alessandro Salucci: General

 Salucci's work reveals an awareness of the classical marine views of Claude Lorrain, who was active in Rome in the 1640s and 1650s.
 Claude's warm, golden light and balanced compositional structure are found in Salucci's works such as the Fantasy view with figures (Busiri-Vici collection, Rome) which was likely inspired by Claude's port views, such as Seaport with the Embarkation of the Queen of Sheba of 1648 (National Gallery, London).

 Collaborations

-Alessandro Salucci often collaborated with specialist figure painters who painted the staffage in his architectural compositions.
+Salucci often collaborated with specialist figure painters who painted the staffage in his architectural compositions.
 Collaborations with Jan Miel, Michelangelo Cerquozzi and Johannes Lingelbach have been recorded.
 These three collaborators all painted in the bambocciante style pioneered by the Dutch painter Pieter van Laer.
 The bamboccianti had brought existing traditions of depicting 'low-life' subjects from Dutch and Flemish Renaissance painting with them to Italy and created small-scale depictions of the lower classes in Rome and its countryside.